 The Roman Baths

-The Roman Baths is reopening on 6th July with social distancing measures in place.
-Visitors must pre-book their timeslot in advance.
+The Roman Baths is open with social distancing measures in place, and visitors must pre-book their timeslot in advance.
 Click here to find out more.

 Constructed in around 70AD as a grand bathing and socialising complex, the Roman Baths is one of the best-preserved Roman remains in the world, where 1,170,000 litres of steaming spring water, reaching 46°C, still fills the bathing site every single day.